Disclaimer: This post may contain affiliate links. Please read my disclosure for more info.

 …as long as you can prove you have the chops.

 And those “chops” don’t include prior proofreading experience.
-What you do need are a Bachelor’s degree, command of the English language, and excellent writing skills
+What you do need are a Bachelor’s degree (sometimes), command of the English language, and excellent writing skills

-But if you don’t have a Bachelor’s degree and want to take advantage of the in-demand proofreading and editing opportunities out there, here are a few things I suggest:
+But if you don’t have a Bachelor’s degree and want to take advantage of the in-demand proofreading and editing opportunities for beginners out there, here are a few things I suggest:

 #1, take a look at some of the quick little proofreading or editing gigs on MTurk (Amazon’s answer to crowdsourcing).
 You should be able to pick up some experience – and a few bucks – pretty easily as long as you “qualify” (meet the qualifications set by MTurk) for the gig.